flowkey/piano-recording-task/README.md

 ### Implementation guidelines
 - Focus on **clean, readable code** and **simplicity**
-- Use the [graphql-server](graphql-server) to store and retrieve songs (here the docs for client-side [Queries](https://www.apollographql.com/docs/react/essentials/queries/) & [Mutations](https://www.apollographql.com/docs/react/essentials/mutations/))
+- Use the [server](server) to store and retrieve songs (here the docs for client-side [Queries](https://www.apollographql.com/docs/react/essentials/queries/) & [Mutations](https://www.apollographql.com/docs/react/essentials/mutations/))
 - Continue to use `npm` as package manager, don't switch to `yarn`

 ### Product requirements